Austin Youth Orchestras

 Membership Requirements

-Membership in the Austin Youth Prelude Orchestra is open to sixth and seventh grade students who qualify through the audition process.
+Membership in the Austin Youth Prelude Orchestra is open to all interested students who qualify through the audition process.
+Must have at least half of year of orchestral experience in public/private school.
 Students from schools with orchestra programs must be a member in good standing in their school orchestra.
-Membership in the AYO program is contingent upon return of the membership acceptance form with the school orchestra director's signature verifying that the student is a member in good standing in the school orchestra program and upon payment of the tuition fee.
+Membership in the AYO program is contingent upon the submission of the membership acceptance agreements and payment of the tuition fee.

 Rehearsals